iam-PJ/3TierArchitecture-S3DB/README.md

-# Save the current README content into a file for download
-file_path = "/mnt/data/README_Infrastructure_Setup.md"

-content = """# README: Infrastructure Setup and Configuration

 ## Overview
 This document outlines the steps required to set up and configure the necessary infrastructure and servers for the project.